MohammedAimanHESSin/Speech-Emotion-Recognition/README.md

 # Speech-Emotion-Recognition
-We definespeech emotion recognition (SER) systems as a collection of methodologies that process and classify speech signals to detect the embedded emotions.
+We define speech emotion recognition (SER) systems as a collection of methodologies that process and classify speech signals to detect the embedded emotions.

 ## Dataset